 Though the actual mechanism of action of dapsone is not known for dermatologic conditions, the drug does have a specific effect on human neutrophils, perhaps by both moderating the level of damage by neutrophils at the site of lesions and by decreasing neutrophil migration to lesions.

 Dapsone also may have an action on eosinophils and monocytes.
-The efficacy of the drug in conditions like granuloma annulare and eosinophilic cellulitis, in which monocytes and eosinophils have major roles respectively, points to this hypothesis.
+The efficacy of the drug in conditions like granuloma annulare and eosinophilic cellulitis, in which monocytes and eosinophils have significant roles, respectively, points to this hypothesis.

-According to the World Health Organization Expert Committee on Leprosy: Eighth report, there are 3 standard first-line drugs: rifampin, clofazimine, and dapsone.
+According to the World Health Organization Expert Committee on Leprosy: Eighth report, there are three standard first-line drugs: rifampin, clofazimine, and dapsone.
 These are to be used in multidrug regimens of fixed duration, and none should be used as monotherapy.
 For multibacillary leprosy, the standard adult dose of dapsone is 100 mg daily for 12 months.
 The standard child dose is 50 mg daily for 12 months.
-For paucibacillary leprosy, the standard adult dose of dapsone is 100 mg daily for 6 months.
-The standard child dose is 50 mg daily for 6 months.
-Children under 10 years of age should receive appropriately reduced doses of dapsone at 2 mg/kg body weight per day.
+For paucibacillary leprosy, the standard adult dose of dapsone is 100 mg daily for six months.
+The standard child dose is 50 mg daily for six months.
+Children under ten years of age should receive appropriately reduced doses of dapsone at 2 mg/kg body weight per day.

-Dapsone is administered orally.
+Dapsone administration is via the oral route.
 The drug is well absorbed from the gut, with approximately 70% to 80% of the single oral dose absorbed.
-N-acetylation and N-hydroxylation metabolize it.
-Dapsone and its metabolites are formed in the liver as dapsone glucuronide, which is water soluble and rapidly excreted via kidneys.
+N-acetylation and N-hydroxylation metabolize the drug.
+Dapsone and its metabolites form in the liver as dapsone glucuronide, which is water-soluble and rapidly excreted via kidneys.